typebytes/angular-checklist/content/architecture/modules-and-services.md

 Note that the actual module definion **does not** contain any providers.

-In your `AppModule`, you could use this module as follows:
+In our `AppModule`, we could use this module as follows:

 ```ts
 @NgModule({